★ BEST INVESTING TOOLS COMPARISON ★

 Is Perplexity Finance or SEC.gov (EDGAR) better for day trading?

-Perplexity Finance includes a stock screener for finding investment ideas.
-SEC.gov (EDGAR) focuses on other analytical tools.
+Perplexity Finance has a stock screener for surfacing ideas; SEC.gov (EDGAR) doesn't, and focuses its energy elsewhere.

 Curation & Accuracy